-On February 10, 2020, as part of the financing for the acquisition of Ventanex, the Company entered into an agreement with Truist Bank and other members of its existing bank group to amend and upsize its previous credit agreement from \$230.0 million to \$346.0 million.
+On February 10, 2020, as part of the financing for the acquisition of Ventanex, the Company entered into an agreement with Truist Bank and other members of its existing bank group to amend and upsize the Successor Credit Agreement from \$230.0 million to \$346.0 million.
 The Successor Credit Agreement is collateralized by substantially all of the Company's assets, and includes restrictive qualitative and quantitative covenants, as defined in the Successor Credit Agreement.